grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/setup-resources.md

 # Introduction

-In many cases, you'll need certain resources to be configured in Grafana before you can run your e2e tests.
+In many cases, you'll need certain resources to be configured in Grafana before you can run your end-to-end tests.
 This guide covers how to setup the resources that you need.

 ## Test isolation